Thrive in your environment

 The Rev. James E. McDonald, C.S.C.
 Center for Student Well-Being ("McWell") provides a variety of resources to support holistic student wellness.
 From substance abuse risk reduction to mindfulness series to sleep improvement toolkits (with help from Dr. Jessica Payne, Notre Dame's resident sleep expert), McWell is dedicated to promoting healthy lifestyle choices among the student body.
 Grad students especially enjoy McWell's restorative spaces, like the Fort and Living Room.

 The University Counseling Center (UCC), accredited by the International Association of Counseling Services, Inc., provides confidential short-term counseling and crisis intervention services to eligible Notre Dame students and consultation and outreach services to members of the Notre Dame community.
 The Counseling Center is housed in Saint Liam Hall, which is the home for University Health Services.

-Comprised of elected student representatives, the Graduate Student Union works to improve graduate students' quality of life through a variety of efforts including conference travel funding, convening an annual Graduate Research Symposium, hosting events, fostering interdisciplinary and community connections, and serving as student advocates to the administration.
+Comprised of elected student representatives, the Graduate Student Government works to improve graduate students' quality of life through a variety of efforts including conference travel funding, convening an annual Graduate Research Symposium, hosting events, fostering interdisciplinary and community connections, and serving as student advocates to the administration.

 Family time: an important part of graduate studies

 Students' families and significant others play an important role in graduate student success.
 The Graduate Student, Spouse, and Significant Other Network provides a supportive space for family members and helps foster interdisciplinary and community connections.